-Programme Activity Priority Implementation progress to date 6.1 Broaden membership in the MoU, and ensure continuity of MoU activities a) Encourage non-signatory States to sign the MoU b) Arrange sub-regional workshops involving non-signatory States to raise awareness of the MoU c) Consider at the first meeting of the signatory States the development of a timetable for possible amendment of the MoU to make it a legally binding instrument 6.2 Promote the role of the Secretariat and the Advisory Committee of the MoU in ensuring the objectives of the Conservation and Management Plan are met a) Secure reliable sources of funding to support the MoU Secretariat b) Appoint at the first meeting of the signatory States the members of the Advisory Committee c) Establish lines of communication between the MoU Secretariat and the Advisory Committee to facilitate advice to the signatory States 6.3 Seek resources to support the implementation of the MoU a) Prioritise conservation and management activities for funding b) Explore funding options with Governments and other donors such as the Asian Development Bank, World Bank, UNDP, European Union, UNEP, GEF, etc. c) Solicit funding and other contributions from industries that have impacts on marine turtles and their habitats (e.g. fisheries, tourism, oil industry, real estate) d) Explore the use of economic instruments for the conservation of marine turtles and their habitats e) Approach the private sector, foundations and NGOs that may have an interest in funding activities in particular countries to catalyse the creation of a small grants fund f) Generate funding for conservation and management activities through managed ecotourism and other self-supporting schemes (while benefiting local communities) g) Seek synergies (with respect to fund-raising, provision of institutional support, etc.) with other regional/global convention secretariats h) Explore international funding support and other incentives for signatory States that effectively manage marine turtle populations, which might include the complete prohibition of direct harvest (capture or killing) 6.4 Improve coordination among government and non-government sectors in the conservation of marine turtles and their habitats a) Review the roles and responsibilities of government agencies related to the conservation and management of marine turtles and their habitats b) Designate a lead agency responsible for coordinating national marine turtle conservation and management policy c) Encourage cooperation within and among government and non-government sectors, including through the development and/or strengthening of national networks
+Programme Activity Prior -ity Implementation progress to date Further specific actions 6.1 Broaden membership in the MoU, and ensure continuity of MoU activities a) Encourage non-signatory States to sign the MoU b) Arrange sub-regional workshops involving non-signatory States to raise awareness of the MoU c) Consider at the first meeting of the signatory States the development of a timetable for possible amendment of the MoU to make it a legally binding instrument 6.2 Secretariat and the Advisory Committee of the MoU in ensuring the objectives of the Conservation and Management Plan are Secure reliable sources of funding to support the MoU Secretariat b) Appoint at the first meeting of the signatory States the members of the Advisory Committee - c) Establish lines of communication between the MoU Secretariat and the Advisory Committee to facilitate advice to the signatory States 6.3 Seek resources to support the implementation of the MoU a) Prioritise conservation and management activities for funding b) Explore funding options with Governments and other donors such as the Asian Development Bank, World Bank, UNDP, European Union, UNEP, GEF, etc. c) Solicit funding and other contributions from industries that have impacts on marine turtles and their habitats (e.g. fisheries, tourism, oil industry, real estate) d) Explore the use of economic instruments for the conservation of marine turtles and their habitats e) Approach the private sector, foundations and NGOs that may have an interest in funding activities in particular countries to catalyse the creation of a small grants fund

+Programme Activity Prior -ity Implementation progress to date Further specific actions f) Generate funding for conservation and management activities through managed ecotourism and other self-supporting schemes (while benefiting local communities) g) Seek synergies (with respect to fund-raising, provision or institutional support, etc.) with other regional/global convention secretariats h) Explore international funding support and other incentive for signatory States that effectively manage marine turtle populations, which might include the complete prohibition of direct harvest (capture or killing) 6.4 Improve coordination among government and non-government sectors Review the roles and responsibilities of government agencies related to the conservation and management of marine turtles and their habitats in the conservation of marine turtles and their habitats b) Designate a lead agency responsible for coordinating national marine turtle conservation and management policy c) Encourage cooperation within and among government and non-government sectors, including through the development and/or strengthening of national networks